Kiki Tay: Career

-Kiki is the magic and special effects consultant for numerous television and theater productions.
+Tay is the magic and special effects consultant for numerous television and theater productions.
 He has co-directed mass display segments for the 2009 Asian Youth Games Opening Ceremony, the 2010 Singapore National Day Parade as well as the ASEAN School Games Opening Ceremony.
 His recent television work, MediaCorp’s "The Illusionist" 魔幻视界 was one of the highest rated drama series on MediaCorp Channel U.

-Kiki also regularly stars as "Li", the lead role in the $30 million production Songs of the Sea at Sentosa, Singapore.
+Tay also regularly stars as "Li", the lead role in the $30 million production Songs of the Sea at Sentosa, Singapore.